 Dropless Cataract Surgery:

-Proudly serving cataract treatments to our clients throughout the Dubois, Altoona and greater Brookville areas, we do our best to improve our patients’ experience with cataract surgery, we offer patients the option of having cataract surgery performed in such a way that most patients no longer need to take eye drops before or after surgery.
+Proudly serving cataract treatments to our patients throughout Western and Central Pennsylvania, we do our best to improve our patients’ experience with cataract surgery by offering patients the option of having cataract surgery performed in such a way that most patients no longer need to take eye drops before or after surgery.

 This procedure is called “Dropless Cataract Surgery.”
-In Dropless Cataract Surgery, a medicine called Tri-Moxi is placed in the eye at the time of surgery.
-Tri-Moxi is a combination of antibiotics and an anti-inflammatory which is absorbed by the eye over the next month, providing patients the benefit of antibiotics and anti-inflammatory medicines without needing drops.
+In Dropless Cataract Surgery, medicine is placed inside the eye at the time of surgery.
+This medicine is inserted in two areas and includes an antibiotic and an anti-inflammatory which is absorbed by the eye over the next several weeks providing patients the benefit of antibiotics and anti-inflammatory medicines without needing drops.

 Benefits of Dropless Cataract Surgery